What is Existential OCD?

 Just like other forms of OCD, it’s important not to let existential OCD get out of hand.
 By intercepting symptoms with treatment, you’re much more likely to overcome this condition and move on with your life.

-Still, as mentioned, it can be difficult to find the right treatment path for you.
+Still, as mentioned, it’s difficult to find the right treatment path for you.
 Beyond the fact that existential OCD is often misdiagnosed, there is no single cure for OCD in general.
-Therefore, you’ll likely need to experiment around with different medications, therapies, and lifestyle changes before finding the best option for you.
+Therefore, you’ll likely need to experiment with different medications, therapies, and lifestyle changes before finding the best option.

 Does existential OCD go away on its own?